LexBorisoff/package-scripts/README.md

 - yarn
 - bun

+> 💡 Use the `--which` option to view which package manager is current being used.

 ### Default package manager

 To set the default package manager for all projects, provide the `--default` option with a package manager name.
 If no name is provided, you will be prompted to select one.